firetix/vibe-coding-penetration-tester/README.md

 - **Tools**: Collection of testing and exploitation tools (like a Swiss Army knife, but for breaking things ethically)
 - **Proxy**: Monitors and captures network traffic (the internet equivalent of reading someone's diary)
 - **Reporter**: Analyzes findings and generates detailed reports (turns chaos into PowerPoint-ready content)

+## 🔄 Small Model Support

+When using resource-constrained local models via Ollama, VibePenTester adapts intelligently:

+- **Smart Function Calling**: Advanced JSON extraction capabilities for models with limited function calling abilities
+- **Fallback Mechanisms**: Multi-tiered fallbacks when tool calls aren't generated properly:
+  - Text parsing to extract test plans from unstructured outputs
+  - Default security plans based on OWASP top vulnerabilities
+- **Context Optimization**: Reduced memory context window to stay within token limits of smaller models
+- **Temperature Tuning**: Lower temperature settings (0.2) for more deterministic outputs with local models
+- **Prompt Engineering**: Simplified system prompts with explicit examples for models like deepseek-r1
+- **Default Testing Plans**: Automatic generation of sensible testing plans when a model can't create one

+These features ensure VibePenTester works effectively even with smaller open-source models (deepseek-r1, phi, gemma, mistral) that may have limited tool usage capabilities.

+### Troubleshooting Ollama Integration

+If you encounter issues with Ollama:

+1. **Connectivity Problems**:
+   - Ensure Ollama is running with `ollama serve`
+   - Check that the default URL (http://localhost:11434) is accessible
+   - For remote servers, verify network connectivity and firewall settings

+2. **Model Availability**:
+   - Pull required models first: `ollama pull llama3`
+   - For smaller models, try using our built-in fallbacks: `--provider ollama --model deepseek-r1`

+3. **Performance Issues**:
+   - For local resource constraints, use smaller models like Phi-2 or Gemma
+   - For comprehensive security testing, prefer larger models like Llama3, Mixtral, or DeepSeek-Coder
+   - Set appropriate CUDA environment variables for GPU acceleration

+4. **Function Calling Problems**:
+   - If security plans seem incomplete, the fallback mechanisms will automatically engage
+   - For best results with smaller models, stick to simpler target websites

 ## 📊 Example Report